 The Grind – this is something you do to achieve a goal in a game.
 You work on something.
 You have to earn something through laborious work.
 You can grind EXP, grasp items, grind for certain success, or a trophy.
 Players are on a treadmill and kicked themselves off to get something.
 They stay on the spot.

 - According to popular opinion: the “Grind”, the stomping, is not fun, but the fun comes only by reaching the goal.
-You’ve got it there 10,000 meters and is happy about it.
+You’ve got it there 10,000 meters and are happy about it.

 - Others say: Just the kicking is fun.
 We set ourselves a goal and worked on it.
 According to Camus: One must imagine Sisyphos as a happy man.